exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestPrecommits`

-- If the message corresponds to a height greater than that of the node, ignore the message.
+- If the message corresponds to a height greater than that of the node, ignore the message
-- Send as individual messages all the corresponding `Precommit` messages except those that the requestor has (the list of validators whose `Precommit` messages requestor already has is part of `RequestPrecommits`).
+- Send as individual messages all the corresponding `Precommit` messages except those that the requestor has (the list of validators whose `Precommit` messages requestor already has is part of `RequestPrecommits`)

 ### `RequestBlock`

-- If the message corresponds to a height not less than that of the node, ignore the message.
+- If the message corresponds to a height not less than that of the node, ignore the message
-- Form the message `Block` from the data of the blockchain and send it to the requestor.
+- Form the message `Block` from the blockchain data and send it to the requestor

 ### `RequestPeers`

-- Send all the saved `Connect` messages from peers to the sender.
+Send all the saved `Connect` messages from peers to the requestor.